 The adjoining villages of Hockley and Hawkwell together comprise a modern, well-connected community with a variety of shops, restaurants and pubs.

 The railway station offers journey times to London Liverpool Street of approximately 50 minutes, while the highly-rated London Southend Airport – with direct flights to a wide variety of exciting European destinations, including Barcelona and Venice – is less than a ten-minute drive away.

 There is a choice of three good primary schools in the area, while secondary education is provided by the highly regarded Greensward Academy.

 Rochford is served by its own railway station on the Southend-London Liverpool Street line, with journey times into the City of around 50 minutes.
-A second station was opened in 2011 nearby to serve the newly expanded London Southend Airport, which offers direct flights to an ever-widening variety of European destinations.
+In 2011 a second station was opened nearby to serve the newly expanded London Southend Airport, which offers direct flights to an ever-widening variety of European destinations.